 In 2021 the IPCRG updated its research priorities following an e-Delhi exercise that asked primary care professionals about their priorities for research.
 112 community-based physicians, nurses and other healthcare professionals from 27 high, middle and low-income countries shared their views, contributing 608 questions.
 An expert board of academics selected 49 questions as detailing the highest priorities to help improve clinical guidelines and patient care globally.
-These findings have been accepted for publication in the npjPCRM.
+These findings are now published in the npjPCRM.

 Why do this?

 Primary care plays a central role in the prevention, diagnosis and management of lung disease.
 Symptoms affecting the lungs are the most common reason for primary care consultation.
 To help improve primary care practice for the benefit of patients, future research must focus on areas that are relevant and informed by the primary care community; those on the front-line of this problem.

 Prioritising research needs helps guide researchers, research funders, and policymakers and will ultimately improve clinical guidelines and patient care globally.
 This exercise builds on IPCRG’s 2010 Research Needs Statement and the 2012 Research Prioritisation and key findings.
 It also reflects the UN’s Sustainable Development Goals (SDGs) and sits within the context of the World Health Organisation (WHO) research agenda for non-communicable diseases, which not only prioritises chronic respiratory diseases and tobacco control, but specifically emphasises the core role of primary care in the management of long-term conditions.

 - Asthma and COPD were the most frequently mentioned diseases (17,2% and 15.2%) and the diseases of most concern (25.7% and 24.5%).

 - Infectious respiratory diseases taken together (TB, pneumonia) were mentioned most (34.8%) and were also of highest concern (29.9%).